 Degrees & Higher Education

-Outstanding trainee teacher award for Childhood Studies graduate
+Trainee teacher award for Early Years / Childhood Studies graduate

 27 Oct 2017

-Marie Wright, a graduate of City College Norwich’s Childhood Studies degree, and proud mum of two, has achieved her lifelong ambition of becoming a primary school teacher – winning an outstanding trainee teacher award in the process!
+Marie Wright, a graduate of City College Norwich’s Early Years FdA and Childhood Studies Top Up degree, and proud mum of two, has achieved her lifelong ambition of becoming a primary school teacher – winning an outstanding trainee teacher award in the process!

 Like many of the students who join the college’s Higher Education programmes, Marie was seeking a change of career direction.
 After leaving school at 16, she took a job in a financial services company working in pensions, where she worked for 14 years.